Girgias/php-rfcs/deprecate-bool-type-juggling-function-context.md

 PHP has a few type juggling contexts, which are described on the [Type Juggling](https://www.php.net/manual/en/language.types.type-juggling.php) documentation page.
+Currently, there are 6:

+- Numeric, for arithmetic operators
+- String, for `echo`, `print`, string interpolation, and string concatenation
+- Logical, for conditional statements and logical operators
+- Integral and string, for bitwise operators
+- Comparative, for comparison operators
+- Function, for arguments and return values of functions and typed properties

+As this RFC is about amending the semantics of the function type juggling context, we will describe it in full.

-The function type juggling context refers to the type coercion that occurs when passing a value to a function/method argument, returning a value from a function/argument with a return type, and assigning a value to a typed property.
+As said previously, the function type juggling context refers to type coercions that occur when passing a value to a function/method argument, returning a value from a function with a return type, and assigning a value to a typed property.

-In this context only scalar (`int`, `float`, `string`, and `bool`) types can be type juggled.
+In this context only scalar (`int`, `float`, `string`, and `bool`) types can be coerced to one of the other scalar types, with an additional possibility for `Stringable` objects to be type juggled for a `string` type.
-However, type juggling to the singleton types `true` and `false` is not possible.

 Moreover, it is possible to prevent coercion of scalar types (except for widening of `int` to `float`) in this context altogether by using the [`strict_types=1`](https://www.php.net/manual/en/language.types.declarations.php#language.types.declarations.strict) declare statement in a file.

+However, the singleton types `true` and `false` do not permit the coercion of other scalar types to them.
+Meaning that returning `0` from a function that declare a return type of `array|false` causes a `TypeError` to be thrown.
+This behaviour happens even if the `strict_types` declare is not used.

+## History and prior discussions

 The behaviour of type juggling to and from `bool` has been discussed various times.
 First in the controversial